nestauk/industrial_taxonomy/outputs/reports/2_methodology.md

 We have sought to address the issues above by implementing the following changes in the pipeline.

-1. We have lowered the threshold for inclusion into the pipeline to 1,000 companies, increasing our coverage to 106 SIC codes.
+1. We have lowered the SIC threshold for inclusion into the pipeline to 1,000 companies, increasing our coverage to 106 4-digit SIC codes.
-2. We have performed the text clustering with different parameters for inclusion of companies into text sectors.
+2. We have performed the text clustering with different parameters regulating the inclusion of companies into text sectors.
 Lower values for this parameter mean that fewer companies - those that are most representative - are assigned to a cluster, potentially reducing noise in the seed text clusters that are used in the reassignment procedure in Step 4.
-At the same time, this means that the representation of text sectors in step 3 is based on smaller datasets, which migth make them noisier.
-We have implemented a "consequential evaluation" procedure based on the correlation between taxonomy outputs and secondary data to select our preferred assignment strategy (see Section 3 for the results).
+At the same time, this means that the representation of text sectors in step 3 is based on fewer observations (for example, 10 vs. more than 1000), which might make them less stable.
+Since it is unclear, ex-ante, which strategy will perform better, we have implemented a "consequential evaluation" procedure based on the empirical correlation between taxonomy outputs and secondary data to select our an assignment strategy for downstream analysis (see Section 3 for the results).
 3. ...
 ## Outstanding issues